Use Case: Uniting a global workforce

 - Subversion servers stay continuously in sync so that users at every location access the latest changes

 - Continuous hot backup is provided with automated failover and recovery

 - All servers can be monitored and administered from one location

 - Deployed to all servers worldwide within a couple of hours

-- Juniper's results are similar to a recent Forrester Total Economic Impact (TEI) Report which revealed that SVN MultiSite delivered a return on investment (ROI) of 357% with a payback period of less than two months.
+- Juniper's results are similar to a recent Forrester Total Economic Impact (TEI) Report which revealed that SVN MultiSite delivered a return on investment (ROI) of 357% with a payback period of fewer than two months.
 The subject of the study was a Fortune 500 company with annual revenues of over $5 billion that had deployed SVN MultiSite two years earlier.
-Forrester’s TEI methodology measures costs and cost reduction, and weighs the enabling value of a technology in increasing the effectiveness of overall business processes
+Forrester’s TEI methodology measures costs and cost reduction and weighs the enabling value of a technology in increasing the effectiveness of overall business processes

 Industry Use Cases